Coronavirus digest: Germans face choice to get 'vaccinated or infected' | DW | 12.05.2021

 The variant, which is known as B.1.617, is believed to be one of several factors behind the massive outbreak in infections across India.
 Outside of India, the UK has reported the highest number of COVID cases caused by the Indian variant.

-Taiwan is planning to raise its alert level for COVID-19 in the coming days, the country's health minister, Chen Shih-chung announced on Wednesday.
-Raising the alert level would mean Taiwan closes shops selling non-essential items and limiting gatherings to just 10 people outdoors and five people indoors.
+Taiwan is planning to raise its alert level for COVID-19 in the coming days, the country's health minister, Chen Shih-chung, announced on Wednesday.
+Raising the alert level would mean Taiwan closes shops selling nonessential items and limit gatherings to just 10 people outdoors and five people indoors.
 Chen said a decision could be expected in the "coming days."
 The island has, so far, been spared the worst effects of the pandemic.

 The pacific nation of Nauru said that it had achieved a "world record" by giving all its adult population the first jab of the COVID-19 vaccine.
-Nauru, which is one of the few places in the world to be free from COVID-19, said that 7,392 people had received the first dose, which includes foreigners.
+Nauru, which is one of the few places in the world to be free from COVID-19, said that 7,392 people — including foreigners — had received the first dose.
 The country has administered the AstraZeneca jab, which it received as part of the global Covax program.

 "The National Coronavirus Taskforce is extremely pleased with this world record result and thanks everyone on Nauru for playing their part to keep Nauru COVID free and safe," the government said in a statement.